I’m looking forward to attending this new 1-day course from PMO Learning on February 11th, led by Bekka Prideaux.

 The slides and recording of the full session are available here.

 Really Learning Lessons – a Mini-Masterclass

-Ken will be looking at how organisations learn from the experience of running projects, and how this can go wrong.
-He will offer some ways to fix the failures that can creep in at the various stages of the learning process, and some solutions by examining why this happens.
+Ken Burrell from Pragmatic PMO looked at how organisations learn from the experience of running projects, and how this can go wrong.
+He also offered some ways to fix the failures that can creep in at the various stages of the learning process, and – by examining why this happens – suggested some solutions.

 As someone who has been passionate about this topic for as long as I have known him, we can all learn some valuable lessons from Ken’s session.